Annual Tanya Prochazka Tribute Recital

 Most recently, Dongkyun has studied at the Zürcher Hochschule der Künste in Switzerland under world renowned English cellist Raphael Wallfisch, with additional Baroque studies under Swiss cellist Martin Zeller.
 In addition, he has attended cello classes with international artists such as Pieter Wiespelwey, Gary Hoffman, Shauna Rolston, Hans Jensen, Gavriel Lipkind, Matt Haimovitz, Aldo Parisot and Anner Bylsma.

-A frequent prize winner, Dongkyun An won 1st prize at the 71st Concours OSM (Montreal Symphony Orchestra).
+A frequent prize winner, Dongkyun An won First Prize at the 71st Concours OSM (Montreal Symphony Orchestra).
 He has also been a winner in the International Johannes Brahms Competition and the Prague Spring International Cello Competition.
 Over his years of study, he has been supported by grants and scholarships from the Sylvia Gelber Music Foundation, the Canada Council for the Arts, the Alberta Foundation for the Arts, the Ann Burroughs Music Foundation and the Winspear Fund for Music.

 Dongkyun has performed with the Pilsen Radio Philharmonic, Karlovy Vary Symphony Orchestra, Edmonton Symphony Orchestra and the Edmonton Youth Orchestra.
 He has enjoyed frequent collaborations with the world renowned Israeli cellist Gavriel Lipkind and the Lipkind Quartet.
 Recent highlights include a Carnegie Hall debut recital at Weill Recital Hall.